oacore/content/docs/oai-resolver.md

   OAI Identifiers are viable PIDs for repositories that can be, as opposed to DOIs, minted in a **distributed fashion** and cost-free, and which can be **resolvable directly to the repository** rather than to the publisher.

   This approach has the potential to increase the importance of repositories in the process of disseminating knowledge.
-CORE proivides a global **OAI Resolver** built on top of the CORE research outputs aggregation system.
+CORE provides a global **[OAI Resolver](https://oai.core.ac.uk/)** built on top of the CORE research outputs aggregation system.
 block_3_column_2: >-
   <div class="textNoSubTitle">